On every beginner’s mind is one question – are we there yet?

 But the wait frankly sucks.
 You don’t know whether what you’re doing is working, you’ll make mistakes, and you’ll be frustrated.
 I have some suggestions on how wait longer, better.

-Take photos – once you start seeing progress, it becomes exhilarating. it’s like a competition with yourself.
+Take good progress photos – once you start seeing progress, it becomes exhilarating. it’s like a competition with yourself.
 Can your skin look better than it did a month ago?

 That being said, there are some things that will make you look and feel better immediately while the wonderful properties of your new skin care routine are working away in the background.